 - If your chickens seem stressed in any way, add electrolytes to their water to ensure they stay hydrated.

 2. Add Ice to Their Water

 In the summer, you might want to try using multiple shallow containers rather than a large pitcher.
-If your run is large, doing so ensures your flock always has access to water, and it’s much easier to refill these dishes than those large jugs.
+If your run is large, doing so ensures your flock always has access to clean water, and it’s much easier to refill these dishes than those large jugs.

 3. Provide Ample Shade

-Ideally, when you design your chicken coop and run, there will be plenty of shade aside from inside of the coop.
+Ideally, when you design your chicken coop and run, there will be plenty of shade aside from the inside of the coop.
 Staying inside of the coop during the day might be too hot for them, so they need to be outside in the shade.